An economy’s aggregate demand curve is a graph showing the total final goods and services (aggregate demand) demanded at different price levels.

 An appreciating currency increases imports because they become less expensive than domestically produced substitutes.
 But an appreciating currency reduces exports because the exported good or service becomes more expensive than domestically produced substitutes.

 The aggregate demand curve illustrates the inverse relationship between an economy’s price level and its production.
-The wealth, interest, and net export effects explain why the aggregate quantity demanded is influenced by a price change.
+The wealth, interest, and net export effects explain why a price change influences the aggregate quantity demanded.
 Changes in these cause a movement along the aggregate demand curve.
-Behavior patterns not influenced by the price level can cause a shift in the aggregate demand curve.
-An improvement in consumer sentiment or an increase in disposable income are examples of events that increase the aggregate demand at every price level.
-Economic hardship in one country and an increase in tax rates would decrease the aggregate demand at every price level.
+Behavior patterns not affected by the price level can cause a shift in the aggregate demand curve.
+An improvement in consumer sentiment or an increase in disposable income are events that increase the aggregate demand at every price level.
+Economic hardship in one country and increased tax rates would decrease the aggregate demand at every price level.